berdakh/P3Net/README.md

 # Decoding Event-Related Potentials in BCIs via Deep Learning
-This repo contains the source codes used in our research paper entitled
-#"Decoding Event-Related Potentials in BCIs via Deep Learning"
+This repo contains the source codes used in our research paper entitled "Decoding Event-Related Potentials in BCIs via Deep Learning" submitted to the IEEE Transactions on Biomedical Engineering.
-submitted per-review.

 The abstract: